-The best way to write goals for your business
+The smart way to write brand goals for your business

 Writing goals are an essential part of running your business.
 We usually achieve what we think we can achieve.
 Your goals should have a balance of stretch and reality.
 In short, use your brand vision to push a little beyond your comfort level and achieve beyond what you expect.
 You will hear the term smart goals.
 Essentially, S. M. A. R. T. is an acronym that means specific, measurable, achievable, relevant, and time-bound.